Planting Summer Grass

 Planting grass seeds in late spring to early summer will give the summer grasses the advantage of warmth, which promotes quick growth.
 The early seasonal rains also keep the soil moist and provide water at the time of germination and establishment.

 Cold wet soil and heavy rainfall should be avoided for at least a few weeks after the sowing of summer grass seeds.
-While light showers will keep the soil moist, too much water may cause rot, promote the growth of fungi and diseases.
+While light showers will keep the soil moist, too much water may cause rot and promote the growth of fungi and diseases.
 Heavy rainfall will cause topsoil erosion and displace the seeds.
 It may also lead to waterlogging, especially in the case of poor drainage.

 How to Sow Summer Grasses?